Enucatl/protonmail-bridge-docker/README.md

 # What is this fork about?

-Changing configurations in `docker-compose.yml` to use my external network and avoid exposing ports from the host
+- Changing configurations in `docker-compose.yml` to use my external network and avoid exposing ports from the host.
+- Remove deb version because I don't care about it
+- Use official golang image
+- Publish my image to github with actions, only for amd64
+- Run as nonroot user

 # ProtonMail IMAP/SMTP Bridge Docker Container